ibm-cloud-docs/power-iaas/network-architecture.md

 Hence, if you have a custom IP address in your PER-enabled workspace, you need a GRE tunnel that wraps the custom IP address with another header.
 This GRE tunnel needs to be attached with the transit gateway.

+For detailed steps, see [Configuring Generic Routing Encapsulation (GRE) tunnel](/docs/power-iaas?topic=power-iaas-cloud-connections#configure-gre-tunnel).

 ### Connecting to Virtual Private Cloud
 {: #per-vpc}

 1. Establish a connection between PER-enabled {{site.data.keyword.powerSys_notm}} workspace and Virtual Private Cloud (VPC) using the transit gateway.
 2. You can also connect the classic infrastructure with the same transit gateway to create a multi-connection network.
 This establishes a three-way communication.
 3. Thus, the PER-enabled workspace, VPC, and classic infrastructure can establish connection with each other.

+The pricing for this connection depends upon the local or global transit gateway usage.
+See: [Pricing for Power Edge Router](/docs/power-iaas?topic=power-iaas-pricing-virtual-server#pricing-for-power-edge-router).

 ![Connecting PER workspace with VPC](./images/3.PER_VPC.svg "Connecting PER workspace with VPC"){: caption="Figure 11.
 Connecting PER workspace with VPC" caption-side="bottom"}